DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-header-row.md

 ### Column

-Describes properties used to render table header.
+Describes properties used to render table header

 Extends [Column](datagrid.md#column)

+A value with the following shape:

 Field | Type | Description
 ------|------|------------